- Open Access

 Additional file 1: Figure S1: hGX and mGX stimulate the proliferation of breast cancer cells in an enzymatic activity-dependent manner.
 (A) MDA-MB-231 cells were cultured in complete medium in the presence of indicated concentrations of hGX for 72 h.
 (B) After serum deprivation for 48 h, MDA-MB-231 cells were treated with recombinant mGX, or its enzymatically-impaired mutant H48Q, at the indicated concentrations in serum-free medium containing 0.1% BSA for 24 h.
 Cell proliferation (A, B) was determined using the EdU incorporation assay on fixed cells with additional 7-AAD staining.
 The nucleoside analog EdU was added to a final concentration of 10 μM for the last 4 h (A) or 6 h (B) of treatment.
 (C) After serum deprivation for 24 h, MDA-MB-231 cells were treated with recombinant hGX (10 nM) in serum-free medium containing 0.02% FAF BSA for 96 h in the presence or absence of the pan-sPLA2 inhibitor varespladib (Var) at a final concentration of 50 μM.
 After 96 h, the adherent cells were washed and the number of viable cells was determined by trypan blue exclusion using a hemocytometer.
 Values are means ± SD of three experiments and results that are statistically significant over control samples are indicated (*, P < 0.05; one-way ANOVA with Bonferroni adjustment).
 (PDF 65 KB)

 Additional file 2: Table S1: Primers used in qPCR analysis.
+Table S2.
 Determination of hGX sPLA2 enzymatic activity in culture media of transfected MDA-MB-231 cells.
 MDA-MB-231 cells grown for 24 h in complete culture medium were transiently transfected with empty vector and plasmids encoding the wild-type hGX or catalytic-site mutant hGX(H48Q).
 The cells were then cultured in complete medium for an additional 72 h (FBS).
 Alternatively, the cells were washed 24 h post transfection and incubated in serum-free medium containing 0.05% FAF BSA for an additional 48 h (BSA).
 The concentration of hGX secreted in the culture medium at indicated time points was determined with the in vitro sPLA2 enzymatic assay using [3H]oleic acid-radiolabeled E. coli membranes as described in the Supplemental Method.
 Abbreviations: nd, not detected.
 (DOC 68 KB)

 Additional file 3: Figure S2: Treatment of proliferating MDA-MB-231 cells with hGX results in increased cell granularity.
 MDA-MB-231 cells were grown in complete medium for 24 h, then treated with hGX (100 nM) in complete medium for 48 h.
 The cells were harvested, resuspended in DPBS and their morphology analyzed by flow cytometry.
 Forward scatter (FSC) and side scatter (SSC) parameters were analyzed revealing a considerable increase in mean cell granularity (SSC) of hGX-treated cells (B) in comparison with control cells (A), indicating accumulation of cytoplasmic LDs.
 A representative scatter diagram is shown.
 (PDF 118 KB)